alibaba/terraform-provider-docs/source/docs/providers/alicloud/r/eip_association.html.markdown

 * `allocation_id` - (Required, ForcesNew) The allocation EIP ID.
 * `instance_id` - (Required, ForcesNew) The ID of the ECS or SLB instance or Nat Gateway.
 * `instance_type` - (Optional, ForceNew, Available in 1.46.0+) The type of cloud product that the eip instance to bind.
+* `private_ip_address` - (Optional, ForceNew, Available in 1.52.2+) The private IP address in the network segment of the vswitch which has been assigned.

 ## Attributes Reference